mgledhill/PS1001-web-template/README.md

 6. Navigation and links
 7. Structuring a website (the underlying folders and files that hold everything)
 8. Using jQuery for scrolling, displaying images with a “lightbox”, code fragments and formulae

-I’ve even included some other things that you may find useful:

-*	Using scalable graphics
-*	Creating icon fonts
-*	Optimising code and graphics
-*	How to move content from Word to the website without going mad
-*	Pictures of my dogs (maybe not so useful)

 I also explain how to upload a website to a host and maintain it.